vinfnet/simple-cvm-cmk-demo/README.md

     This VM is NOT an Azure compliant CVM

-You can download the script to a CVM or execute directly from GitHub from your CVM by pasting the following Command in a PowerShell session
+You can download the script to a CVM or execute directly from GitHub from your CVM by pasting the following single line Command in a PowerShell session

-    $ScriptFromGitHub = Invoke-WebRequest https://github.com/vinfnet/simple-cvm-cmk-demo/blob/main/WindowsAttest.ps1 ; Invoke-Expression $($ScriptFromGitHub.Content)
+$ScriptFromGitHub = Invoke-WebRequest -uri https://raw.githubusercontent.com/vinfnet/simple-cvm-cmk-demo/refs/heads/main/WindowsAttest.ps1 ; Invoke-Expression $($ScriptFromGitHub.Content)

 For more information on Azure confidential Computing see the [public docs](https//aka.ms/accdocs)